 Tom Liddecoat, “Father of the poor” opens the doors of The Midnight as a refuge for the men of Skid Row.
 Being a successful businessman and lay minister, Liddecoat serves a meal at midnight after church services are complete.

 Henry Richman is named managing director and leads the organization through the Great Depression.
 The Midnight is designated as “California Emergency Relief Station No.1” by the federal government as it is the only facility in Los Angeles able to deal with the human tragedy caused by the Great Depression.
 The Midnight discontinues religious services and affiliation

-Clancy Imislund is recruited to lead The Midnight.
+Clancy Imislund is recruited to lead The Midnight in 1974.
 A recovering alcoholic himself, Clancy brings a level of empathy and understanding that is difficult to match.
-For the next thirty years, Clancy leads The Midnight through dramatic changes that occur on Skid Row.
-He still serves today as Managing Director until his death in 2020.
+Clancy leads The Midnight through dramatic changes occurring on Skid Row as Managing Director until his death in 2020.

 Due to a substantial increase in homeless families, The Midnight Mission establishes its HomeLight Family Living Program.
 The program provides a safe residence for families shattered by domestic violence, addiction and poverty.
 HomeLight Family Living provides a comprehensive path to becoming healthy, happy and self-sufficient.